Yellow diarrhea: 12 Causes, Doctor Explains.

 - Magnesium Oral solutions and magnesium-containing laxatives.

-Also, note that some Magnesium containing supplements that are not intended to be laxative can cause yellow diarrhea as a side effect.
+Also, note that some Magnesium containing supplements that are not intended to be laxatives can cause yellow diarrhea as a side effect.
 Always check your medications for magnesium.

 2- Antibiotics that can cause yellow diarrhea.